SCRATCH ASSAY TO TRACK CELL MIGRATION

 Step 1: Cell Seeding and Growth

-Cells are plated in the well and allowed to grow to confluence.
+a Cells are plated in the well and allowed to grow to confluence.
 Growth can be measured by the Maestro Z as a change in impedance over time.
-(Figure 1.A)
+(Figure 2.A below)

 Step 2: Scratch Wound Production